|

 The downside of this was that we had to climb a couple of fences and cross a field to get back to the path at the stile, where we should have left the forest.

-9) After a while the path turns left, still staying close to the shore but at this point it becomes indistinct and boggy in places.
+9) After a while the path turned left, still staying close to the shore but at this point it becomes indistinct and boggy in places.
 We diverted onto the shore in one place where the path was very wet.

 10) Beyond a clearing the path enters the forest again and signs of human activity reappear.
 Old sawhorses that may have been used as fires (or barbeques?) are scattered about the forest.